 - Pour the dressing over and toss lightly

 - Line individual bowls with the lettuce or chicory leaves.
 Spoon a serving size into the center of each bowl and serve.

 Eating in Spain

 The Spanish really know how to live and I adored all the tempting bites you can pop in your mouth at the local tavernas.
 I had to get used to the fact that restaurants didn’t open for dinner until nine and didn’t fill up until ten.
 Afterward, the locals’ party all night until dawn.
 As we watched people walking in the streets, I was amazed to see how slender they all were.
 I guess that dispels the myth about eating after six.
 I’m sure all that walking has a lot to do with it too.

 On Monday afternoon my kids and I went to El Retiro Park in Madrid, next to the Prado Museum.
-There’s a magnificent lake there where you can rent boats and lazzzz away the afternoon.
+There’s a magnificent lake there where you can rent boats and laze away the afternoon.
 A crowd of people was sitting in a cafe next to the lake eating and drinking wine.
 I don’t know how they made it back to work.
 I’d be ready for a nap after that.
-They don’t woof down their food like we do in the U.S. Instead, they take their time.
+They don’t woof down their food as we do in the U.S. Instead, they take their time.
 It’s a wonderful way to live and enjoy life.

 As you can see in the picture above, my son was having a rock star moment with his long flowing hair.
 He’s now a Tech Sergeant in the Air Force and sports a crew cut.